celebrating 35 years as the Seafood and Maritime Industry’s preferred training provider

 SMT’s training and assessment is very practical and is conducted in the classroom and on-board a vessel that has the required equipment and will include:

-This course is designed for those people who already have DMLA knowledge and work on a Fish Farm or Vessel.
+This course is designed for those people who work on an aquaculture site or vessel.

-It is a requirement of the course that participants need to have previously completed a Coxswain Deck course or have a thorough understanding of specific knots and how to tie and splice.
+It is recommended that participants need to have previously completed a Coxswain Deck course or have a thorough understanding of specific knots and how to tie and splice.

 Participants who hold an appropriate crane licence or dogman’s qualification may be eligible for recognition for some aspects of the course.

-This is a 2 day course, run between 9am – 5pm, with one day covering stability and the other day covering machinery.
+This is a 2-day course (9am – 5pm), with one day covering Stability and the other day covering Machinery.

 All of the equipment, training and assessment materials that participants need will be provided by SMT.

-Participants must bring their own writing materials and their own work-style clothing and enclosed footwear.
+Participants must bring their own work-style clothing and enclosed footwear.